shubham-sds/AI-migration-assessment-tool/README.md

     pip install -r requirements.txt

 Configuration

-    inventory.csv:
+1. inventory.csv

 Populate this file with the servers you want to discover.
 The following columns are required:

     hostname: The IP address or FQDN of the target.

     os_type: The agent to use (e.g., vsphere, linux, windows).

     user: The username required to connect to the host.

     Example: